cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-fraud-detector/step1.md

 ![](/images/module-fraud-detector/fraud_detector_jupyter_notebook.png)
 > Open the notebook

-2. Ensure using 'conda_python3' kernel.
+2. Please use 'conda_python3' kernel, which is the default one.

 You can now follow the instructions in the notebook to keep going!